CityOfPhiladelphia/mapboard/README.md

 ## Publishing

-To push a new version of Mapboard:
+To publish a new version of Mapboard to NPM:

 1. Commit your changes to `master`.
 2. Bump the NPM version with `npm version major|minor|patch`.